 After the long break, students have returned to colleges and universities across the country where they will trade late summer nights out with friends for tossing Frisbees on the quad.
 As classes begin, we at TSW wanted to take a moment to look at some trade secrets disputes at the heart of higher education.
 READ MORE

-Currently, Michael is defending a tech giant in a major class action alleging disparate impact based on gender.
+Currently, Mike is defending a tech giant in a major class action alleging disparate impact based on gender.
 His involvement includes addressing novel privilege issues, strategizing eDiscovery solutions, and positioning the client for opposition to class certification.
-Besides litigation experience, Michael also counsels clients regarding OFCCP investigations, wage and hour compliance, and cross border human resources issues.
+Besides litigation experience, Mike also counsels clients regarding OFCCP investigations, wage and hour compliance, and cross border human resources issues.
+He is also a member of the firm's Whistleblower Task Force and Blockchain Working Group.
+In 2017, Mike was awarded Orrick's Community Responsibility Award for his involvement with several local service projects.

 Posts by: Michael Disotell